 May 30 - June 1, 2024

-Online and in-person, hosted by The Cultural Studies Association in Savannah, Georgia, USA
+Online and in-person, hosted by The Cultural Studies Association and Georgia Southern University Armstrong Campus in Savannah, Georgia, USA

 The Cultural Studies Association (CSA) invites proposals for participation in its twenty-second annual hybrid meeting.
 Proposals on all topics relevant to cultural studies will be considered, with priority given to those that engage this year's theme of “Expansions.”